How to Become a member of TERMIS

 TERMIS has announced changes to the category of the developing/emerging countries.
 Three categories have been identified within the TERMIS membership based on geographical location.

-Group A (Countries listed within Group A are to pay the annual membership dues to TERMIS.) membership is for those who are located in an established country, within the remit of a continental chapter, that has a developed scientific infrastructure.
-There is no change to the membership conditions within these countries which are, for the record: (In Europe) Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, (In the Americas) Argentina, Brazil, Canada, Mexico, Puerto Rico, USA, (In Asia-Pacific) Australia, China, Chinese Taipei, Hong Kong, India, Japan, Korea, Malaysia, New Zealand, Singapore and Thailand.
+Membership is for those who are located in an established country, within the remit of a continental chapter that has a developed scientific infrastructure.
+There is no change to the membership conditions within these countries which are, for the record: (In Europe) Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Russia, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, (In the Americas) Argentina, Canada, Puerto Rico, USA, (In Asia-Pacific) Australia, Bahrain, China, Chinese Taipei, Hong Kong, Japan, Korea, Kuwait, New Zealand, Qatar, Saudi Arabia, Singapore and United Arab Emirates.

 These individuals, on application, will become members of TERMIS Global, without payment of a membership fee.
 The countries included in Group B are: (In Europe) Albania, Armenia, Azerbaijan Andorra, Bosnia & Herzegovina, Croatia, Georgia, Kosovo, Macedonia, Moldova, Montenegro, Ukraine (In the Americas) all Central America and Caribbean Countries.
 Bolivia, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay, Venezuela (In Asia-Pacific) all Oceania Countries (except Australia and New Zealand), Afghanistan, Bangladesh, Bhutan, Brunei, Cambodia, East Timor, Indonesia, Iran, Iraq, Jordan, Kazakhstan, Korea (North), Kyrgyzstan, Lebanon, Laos, Maldives, Mongolia, Myanmar, Nepal, Oman, Pakistan, Sri Lanka, Tajikistan, The Philippines, Turkmenistan, Uzbekistan, Vietnam, Yemen (In Africa) all African countries.